MattScieszinski/Reading-Notes/SectionOne.md

 5. Copy the GitHub Pages link and add to the repository details
    - Hit "Edit" or the gear above the about section on the main repository code page.
 Paste the link into the website section

-* ***Protip!*** Make sure you continue to svae your files as you go.
+* ***Protip!*** Make sure you continue to save your files as you go.
 You'd hate to lose a lot of progress after some unfortunate circumstance.

 ### [What is Markdown?](/LEARNING_MARKDOWN.md)